The primary function of CCBill's RESTful API is to enable merchants to create payment tokens and use them to charge customers.

 API Endpoint for Creating Payment Tokens

-After you have generated a bearer token and a payment token ID, you can use these two tokens to charge the consumer’s credit card.
+After you receive a payment token ID, use it together with the backend bearer token to charge the customer's credit card.

 Sending an API request to the /transactions endpoint allows you to charge a payment token or retrieve data on a charge.